 Risk.
 Some of Odd Molly’s products are manufactured in developing countries, where working conditions and environmental regulations differ in many respects from the countries where the products are sold.
 Consumer product companies with suppliers in developing countries are susceptible to criticism of working conditions, product quality and environmental impacts.
 Adverse exposure due to such issues could affect trust in the company’s brand and lead to lower demand for its products.

 Management.
 Since 2009 Odd Molly has been a member of the Fair Wear Foundation, which is working to improve conditions for employees at the factories that manufacture Odd Molly’s products.
 Odd Molly regularly visits its suppliers to ensure as far as possible that they comply with the Fair Wear Foundation’s Code of Labor Practices.
-However, Odd Molly cannot control everything its suppliers do, and in spite of the measures taken it cannot rule out that demand for Odd Molly products could be impacted or that the Odd Molly brand could be damaged by violations of the Code of Labor Practices or current regulations.
+Furthermore, Odd Molly continuously monitors that the suppliers comply with applicable chemical legislation and revises the supplier base accordingly.

 Risk.
 Odd Molly purchases a portion of its products from countries outside the EU.
 As a way to strengthen certain industries in Europe, the EU has in some instances introduced import restrictions on goods such as clothing, which could impact procurement costs.